fkarg/fkarg.github.io/_posts/2019-09-13-getting-things-done.md

 There was this one quote (there are one or more quotes on each page):

-> The winds and waves are always on the side of the ablest navigators.
+> The winds and waves are always on the side of the ablest navigators. - Edward Gibbon

 Honestly, that got me thinking.
 I mean the funniest part of it is that is 'true', or rather, that it might seem that way.
 The core idea here is that for the 'ablest navigators', it doesn't matter how the wind and waves are, as they can utilize them well.
 For the novice, it seems as they are 'on their side', however, but they simply know much better how to deal with it.
 That got me wondering, as it applies to all problem types.
 The unexperienced is unlikely to notice the intricacies that _are_ there, and thus it seems that everything is going for the expert, the 'able', and much more so for the 'ablest'.